 The Company became a reporting issuer in November 2019.
-Accordingly, the Company was not required to prepare, and did not prepare, quarterly financial statements for any period since incorporation, except for the condensed interim consolidated financial statements for the three months ended July 31, 2019, included in the Prospectus, and for the three and six months ended October 31, 2019.
+Accordingly, the Company was not required to prepare, and did not prepare, quarterly financial statements for any period since incorporation, except for the condensed interim consolidated financial statements for the three months ended July 31, 2019, included in the Prospectus, for the three and six months ended October 31, 2019, and for the three and nine months ended January 31, 2020.
 The following table sets forth selected quarterly financial results of the Company for each of the periods indicated.